-Enter the specific treaty and article on which you are basing your claim for exemption from withholding (for example, "U.S./Germany tax treaty, Article 20(4)").
+Enter the specific treaty and article on which you are basing your claim for exemption from withholding (for example, "U.S./Germany tax treaty, Article 20(4)" or "U.S./Belgium tax treaty, Article 7 (business profits)").

 If all income received for the services performed to which this Form 8233 applies is exempt, write "All."
 If only part is exempt, enter the exact dollar amount that is exempt from withholding.